 Cornwall has many famous towns, such as Falmouth, where it is said that news of Admiral Horatio Nelson’s death first arose.
-It’s been an important harbour and naval base over the decades.
+It’s been an important harbor and naval base over the decades.

 The county is, of course, world-famous for the pasty.
-A Cornish Pasty is a thick-crusted savoury snack filled with mincemeat.
-It was originally created for Cornish miners to enjoy while working down the pits.
+A Cornish Pasty is a thick-crusted savory snack filled with mincemeat.
+It was originally created for Cornish tin miners to enjoy while working down the pits.

 You might spot a shark in Cornish waters!
 Believe it or not, a blue shark once popped up near St Ives, and the area is said to play host to basking sharks every once in a while.
 You’ll even see grey seals and bottlenose dolphins bobbing around, too.